 Breakdowns of sloping mobile platforms installed in the stations Strašnická, Smíchovské nádraží and Nové Butovice are observed most often.
 Significant part of the failures is caused by ignorance of the rules for the manipulation with the equipment, which are, however, described in detail in the instructions for use.

 Problems occur especially in case of the platforms where the control thereof is different from the control of the elevators.
 Thus, when calling the platform and then for the entire time period of the ride, the switch in question needs to be held, otherwise the platform stops.
-This is most evident in the vertical platform in the Nádraží Holešovice station, which passengers often confuse with an elevator.
 Mobile platforms are also often targeted by vandals.

 Cabins of the passenger elevators are normally equipped with control elements with descriptions, the buttons also have characters in Braille, the cabins also contain acoustic sounds enabling connection with the operating (station) personnel.
 Passengers (especially children) often misuse the cabin button for calling for help in an emergency; the elevator cabins themselves then very often bear traces of “artistic endeavours”, as well as of theft and vandalism (deliberate theft or damage of equipment); lately there has been growing disorder in the form of the cabins’ pollution by the homeless or socially disturbed individuals.